WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 One year passed.
 We asked around.
 Nobody could reproduce any iPhone app.

-At this point we shift the burden of proof onto the providers.
-If you want people to trust your app, explain how it can be audited.
+At this point we shift the burden of proof onto the providers (or Apple).
+If you want people to trust your app (or platform), explain how it can be audited.
 We will move on in the meantime and list iPhone apps with an empty reproducible section until then.